canaalex/Todo_List/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 # Todo_List

 A user can add their tasks in the TodoList.
-Deletion and ticking the tasks are also available.
+Ticking the checkboxes and deleting the tasks when completed are also available.